High-efficiency telecom conversion of heralded atomic biphoton wavepackets

-The biphoton source and the conversion system are implemented in two spatially separated cold-atom ensembles, as shown in Figs.~\ref{fig:setup}(c) and \ref{fig:setup}(d).
-In the generation stage, the trigger and probe photons are emitted with strong temporal correlations within the biphoton coherence time.
-Either photon can in principle be converted.
-However, converting the trigger photon requires tuning $\Omega_2$ in the SFWM process.
-This modification changes the nonlinear coupling strength and the spectral response.
-As a result, waveform distortion appears and the pairing ratio is reduced \cite{Shiu2}.
-In contrast, the probe frequency can be tuned by adjusting $\Omega_1$.
-Such tuning mainly shifts the spectral response while preserving stable SFWM operation and strong correlations.
-This property enables flexible spectral engineering while maintaining stable SFWM operation and strong correlations.
-The probe photon is therefore chosen as the conversion input here.
+The biphoton source is implemented in a cold-atom ensemble [Fig.~\ref{fig:setup}(c)], while the telecom converter is realized in a spatially separated ensemble [Fig.~\ref{fig:setup}(d)].
+Either correlated photon can in principle be converted.
+However, converting the trigger photon requires tuning $\Omega_2$, which changes the nonlinear coupling strength and spectral response, leading to waveform distortion and reduced pairing ratios \cite{Shiu2}.
+In contrast, tuning $\Omega_1$ mainly shifts the probe spectrum while preserving stable SFWM operation and strong correlations.
+This flexibility allows the input bandwidth to be tailored for frequency conversion without noticeably degrading the source performance.
+We therefore choose the probe photon as the conversion input.

-To realize strictly heralded operation, a 20 m optical fiber delay corresponding to about 100 ns is introduced in the probe path.
-Within the biphoton temporal waveform the trigger photon is emitted after the probe photon.
+The probe is sent through a 20 m fiber to the distant converter, adding a $\sim$100 ns delay for strictly heralded operation.
+Within the biphoton temporal waveform, the trigger photon is emitted after the probe photon.
 The delay therefore allows the trigger photon to be detected before the probe photon enters the converter.
-The detection event projects the probe field onto a heralded single-photon state with clear antibunching \cite{Shiu3}.
-This condition is essential for reliable quantum conversion.
+The detection event projects the probe field onto a heralded single-photon state with clear antibunching \cite{Shiu3}, providing the heralded input for the conversion measurement.